alanglinais7/march-madness/README.md

   - Advanced metrics (adjusted offense/defense)
 - Exports data to Excel for further analysis
 - Predicts head-to-head matchup outcomes with score predictions
-- Interactive mode for comparing any two teams
+- Interactive mode for comparing any two teams (Need to enable by uncommenting code, also possible via adding to matchups.xslx)

 ## Getting Started